vonnieda/dimple/README.md

 # Dimple

-A desktop music player that gives you control of your music.
+A cross-platform, desktop music player that celebrates music, and privacy.

 - Private.
 Gives you control of your music and listening data.
 All processing and recommendations are computed locally.
 Your data stays put.